 Astronomers actually have used NASA's Chandra X-Ray Observatory, the European Space Agency's XMM-Newton and the Swift Gamma Ray Burst Explorer in concert to observe a black hole's destruction of a star, in an event called ASASSN-14li, which was first discovered in November 2014.
 The real-life star killer is a black hole located in the center of PGC 043234, a galaxy about 290 million light years from Earth, which is estimated to weigh several million times the mass of our Sun.
 Here's a video animation illustrating what it looked like.

 Pretty cool, huh?

-But in order to utilize a black hole as a star-killing weapon, you'd need to be able to build and control one.
+But in order to use a black hole as a star-killing weapon, you'd need to be able to build and control one.
 Back in 1989, a British scientist, Martyn J. Fogg, published a paper in which he suggested somehow placing a manmade black hole on Jupiter, and then using it to generate enough energy to warm the temperatures on the giant planet's moon Europa to Earthlike levels.

 That's something that, if possible, is way, way beyond anything that engineers can do today.
 In 2010, though, Chinese researchers did get some attention by building a device called an omnidirectional electromagnetic absorber that they likened to a "mini black hole," in that it could absorb microwave radiation in the manner that an astrophysical black hole could swallow up a star and its energy.

-As you might imagine, they'd have to scale up that manmade version of a black hole quite a bit to have a weapon as potent as Starkiller.
+As you might imagine, they'd have to scale up that man-made version of a black hole quite a bit to have a weapon as potent as Starkiller.
 Until they do, we'll just have to rely upon George Lucas' special effects for stellar annihilation.